navikt/syfosmmottak/README.md

 #### Requirements

-* JDK 12
+* JDK 17

 ## Getting started
 ### Getting github-package-registry packages NAV-IT
-Some packages used in this repo is uploaded to the Github Package Registry which requires authentication.
+Some packages used in this repo is uploaded to the GitHub Package Registry which requires authentication.
 It can, for example, be solved like this in Gradle:
 ```
 val githubUser: String by project
 val githubPassword: String by project